 It goes on to explain that:

-- Policies will have to ramp up significantly for a ‘net-zero’ emissions target to be credible.
+Policies will have to ramp up significantly for a ‘net-zero’ emissions target

 This cannot be done by consumers or by Government alone.
 It requires partnership working and a whole systems approach to reducing emissions, such as that being tested by BankEnergi.
 Low carbon electricity will can only be cost-effective if it is balanced with more responsive energy demand, and if generators are given a chance to trade surpluses with others at a local level, including users who can ramp up demand through battery storage of time-shifting electric vehicle (EV) charging.

 The BankEnergi project team support the CCC’s ambitions for a zero emissions economy by 2050 and are dedicated to demonstrating ways in which is can happen at a local level now.

 The full report can be downloaded from the CCC’s website.